SchulzLab/MASSIF/README.md

 - [The Meme Suite](http://meme-suite.org/doc/download.html) (version 5.0.2) to use CentriMo
 - compiler that is able to use openMP (and omp.h file which is part of the GNU OpenMP Library)
+- TODO: explain how to install on the mac

 Download the repository.
 Notice, that the code for PASTAA is enclosed.
 To compile the C++ code of MASSIF and PASTAA perform the following commands: